• Skip to primary navigation

 Strawberries and Cream Scones

-Isn't it wonderful all of the socially acceptable ways there are to eat dessert for breakfast?
+Isn’t it wonderful all of the socially acceptable ways there are to eat dessert for breakfast?
 Like pancakes!
-They are literally pan fried cakes smothered in syrup.
+They are literally pan-fried cakes smothered in syrup.
 Scones?
-They're basically a single serving biscuit-esq pastry.
+They’re basically a single-serving biscuit-esq pastry.
 Which is what makes them so delightful!
 These Strawberries and Cream Scones with a simple sweet glaze just scream brunch and mimosas!
-Perfect for fresh picked summer strawberries, or a Valentine's Day or Mother's Day treat!
+Perfect for the fresh-picked summer strawberries, or any weekend treat!

 Ingredients Needed